Become attune to what your body is telling you; with this you will prevent and control your outbreaks..

-The symptoms caused by the Herpes Simplex Virus HSV can vary from person to person and there is a range of other condition they can be confused with.
+The symptoms caused by the Herpes Simplex Virus HSV can vary from person to person and there is a range of other conditions they can be confused with.
 Some people having no noticeable outbreaks or symptoms, while other people can have almost constant outbreaks.

 Symptoms of a Herpes infection

 The first outbreak | Cycle of a typical outbreak | Recurrences | What brings on or “triggers” symptoms? | Prodromal symptoms (warning symptoms) | Rare Symptoms | Type1 VS Type 2 Symptoms | Mistaken Conditions

 The first episode is the most severe as most people have not been exposed to the virus before and antibodies will not have been produced before the body is able to trigger the immune response.

 - Symptoms will generally develop within 2 to 20 days after contact has been made with the virus.

 - Symptoms may continue for up to 2 weeks and can be sever or mild depending on your

 - In some cases the first attack sometimes visible sores last between 10 – 21 days.

 When the herpes simplex virus infects new skin cells it reproduces itself by invading and hijacking the cells, it then begins to multiply.
 This process causes skin redness, irritation and sensitive.
 Blisters or bumps may appear on the genital area, the blisters first opening, then healing with the regeneration of new skin tissue.

 - Begins with a tingling and burning sensation